dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 mechanics and dynamics mimicked those found in the natural world.
-This coupling that bounds social phenomena to reflect physical phenomena is how the child, whose mind has been attuned to the accurate perception of natural and social phenomena, can see that the emporer of Hans Christian Andersen's wears no clothes: the near-equilibrium of social physics is starkly violated.
+This coupling that bounds social phenomena to reflect physical phenomena is how the child, whose mind has been attuned to the accurate perception of natural and social phenomena, can see that the emperor of Hans Christian Andersen's wears no clothes: the near-equilibrium of social physics is starkly violated.
 As a work of natural philosophy, the I Ching informed ancient China of social physics by generating random